-The purpose of the CASEL State Scan is to assess the development of learning goals, standards, and guidelines for social and emotional learning (SEL), preschool through high school, in all 50 states (Dusenbury, Newman, Weissberg, Goren, Domitrovich & Mart, in press).
-We began by reviewing the research literature on SEL and learning standards to identify key components of high-quality standards, policies, and guidelines.
-Based on the literature, we identified the following components, which we used to assess standards and guidelines in each state:
+The purpose of the CASEL State Scan is to assess the development of competencies, standards, and guidelines for social and emotional learning (SEL), preschool through high school, in all 50 states.
+We began by reviewing the research literature to identify key components of high-quality SEL competencies, policies, and guidelines.
+Based on the literature, we identified the following components, which we used to assess SEL guidelines in each state:

-- Clearly articulated goals, including free-standing and comprehensive standards for SEL can establish social and emotional development as a clear priority in education.
-High-quality, free-standing SEL standards also include developmental benchmarks at different grade levels.
+- Clearly articulated goals, including free-standing and comprehensive criteria for SEL competency, can establish social and emotional development as a priority.
+High-quality, free-standing SEL criteria also include developmental benchmarks at different grade levels.

-- Integration of SEL standards or goals with standards in other subject areas promotes social and emotional development across all areas of instruction.
-In our previous review of state learning standards (2011), CASEL found that virtually all states have integrated at least some degree of social and emotional content into learning standards in other subject areas.
+- Integration of SEL with learning goals in other subject areas promotes social and emotional development across all areas of instruction.
+In our previous review of SEL in the states (2011), we found that virtually all states have integrated at least some degree of social and emotional content into learning goals in other subject areas.
 However, this content is usually not comprehensive across all five SEL domains or is scattered and diffuse.
-Further, the content may not be consistent across subject areas or grade levels, and development of social-emotional skills is not systematically and strategically supported.
-To ensure that SEL is prioritized, CASEL recommends that there be free-standing goals or standards for SEL.
+Further, the content may not be consistent across subject areas or grade levels, and development of social-emotional skills may not be systematically and strategically supported.
+To ensure that SEL is prioritized, we recommend that there be free-standing goals or criteria for SEL.

 - Guidance on how adults can support student social and emotional development through teaching practices is critically important.
 Guidance on how to create a positive learning environment and school climate is also essential.